 Mission hospitals breed chaos.
 Physical needs and illness are constant and often dramatic.
-In a single day at our hospital in Nepal, I could see multiple patients from a car accident, do a C-section, do rounds on 25 inpatients, discipline a staff member, treat a bear bite in the ER, orient a new foreign volunteer, diagnose and treat typhoid fever, and find a half-eaten bar of soap (showing that further rat eradication was urgently needed!).
+In a single day at our hospital in South Asia, I could see multiple patients from a car accident, do a C-section, do rounds on 25 inpatients, discipline a staff member, treat a bear bite in the ER, orient a new foreign volunteer, diagnose and treat typhoid fever, and find a half-eaten bar of soap (showing that further rat eradication was urgently needed!).
 Throw curve balls into the mix, and life gets really interesting.
 Like the time the construction workers in our building erected an elaborate Hindu shrine to the god of the brick building machine in the middle of the work site, and the American medical director (me) was expected to solve the problem.
 Or, after a patient unexpectedly died, an angry mob threatened to throw the doctor in jail and or burn down the hospital if we wouldn’t pay them off.

 In the midst of navigating the chaos, during my time as a mission hospital medical director, I still felt a lot of guilt about not being more “missional” in my role there.
 I was working long hours just to keep my head above water and keep the hospital open.
 I suppose I had always assumed there would be more spiritual substance to my everyday interactions with patients and staff.
 I thought I’d be more frequently involved in heart-to-heart conversations, with presenting the gospel, with discipleship.
 Yes, I prayed before surgery and with sick patients, attended devotions, and tried to lead with integrity and be salt and light.
 But as the months went by, and as responsibilities continued to accumulate, the deep spiritual interactions were not happening.
 At least not with me.